fremantle-industries/tai/README.md

 iex --sname client --remsh tai@localhost
 ```

-This gives you an interactive elixir shell with a set of `tai` helper commands:
+This gives you an interactive elixir shell with a set of `tai` helper [commands](#commands)

+## Advisors

+Advisors are the brains of any `tai` application, they receive events such
+as order book changes or trades and can create, edit or cancel orders.
+They
+are intended to run without supervision to analyze and record data or execute
+trading strategies.

+Take a look at some of the [examples](./examples/advisors) to understand how to create advisors.

+## Configuration

+Each environment can have its own configuration.
+Take a look at the [example dev configuration](config/dev.exs.example)
+for available options.

-### Commands
+## Commands

 You can view your [total balance](#balance), inspect the [state of orders](#orders),
 list the tradeable [products](#products) on an exchange, display